-There are a lot of methods and it just won’t be possible to survey all of them.
-We have chosen a handful of approaches and we will briefly touch on what makes them unique, their strengths and weakness, and so on.
-But the field of machine learning is as wide as it is deep and there are, unfortunately methods we will not touch on here.
-Do not take that to mean they are less important or not as good.
-On the contrary a method like neural networks or support vector machines may perform better in some circumstances than anything here, we just picked a few as an introduction.

 Linear Regression (and Transformation)

-Linear regression is a very popular approach when it comes to either quantitative prediction or inference about the independent variables and for good reason.
-Linear regression has been around since the late 1800’s and has evolved to be a robust and flexible approach.
-One of the early “a-ha” moments with linear regression is that it can be used on data that is not linear itself.
-For example, look at the line in Figure 9.3.
+Linear regression is a very popular approach when it comes to quantitative prediction and inference about the independent variables, and for good reason.
+Linear regression has been around since the late 1800s and has evolved into a robust and flexible approach.
+One of the early “a-ha” moments with linear regression is that it can be used on data that is not actually linear.
+For example, look at the line in Figure 9-3.
 That line was fit to the data with linear regression.

-Figure 9.3 Linear regression on non-linear data [FILENAME 793725c06f003]
+Figure 9-3: Linear regression on non-linear data [793725 c09f003.eps]

-Can you see the linear relationship in Figure 9.3?
-Believe it or not, it’s in there.
-The linear part of linear regression is a reference to the linear coefficients estimated not the data.
+Can you see the linear relationship in Figure 9-3?
+Believe it or not, it’s there.
+The linear part of linear regression is a reference to the linear coefficients estimated, not the data.
 In other words, you can use a linear model to describe non-linear data.
-The trick (thought it’s not really a trick), is to transform the data prior to running linear regression on it.
-Looking back at Figure 9.3, the relationship between x and y is a cubic polynomial, and some variation around y = x3.
-Therefore, we would want to create separate input variable for x3, x2 and x and estimate the (linear) coefficients for each of those variables.
-When transforming the variables like this, care must be taken not to overfit.
-It would be possible to add enough transformed variables to perfectly fit the training data, but it’d perform horribly on the test or real data.
+The trick (although it’s not really a trick) is to transform the data prior to running linear regression on it.
+Looking back at Figure 9-3, the relationship between x and y is a cubic polynomial, and some variation around y = x3.
+Therefore, you would want to transform the x variable and include that in the model so you can estimate the (linear) coefficients for each of those variables.
+When transforming the variables like this, you must be careful not to overfit the data.
+It would be possible to add enough transformed variables to perfectly fit the training data, but such an approach would perform horribly on the test or real data.

-Linear regression has many variations and nuances that make it powerful especially when combined with some of the techniques we mentioned earlier in this chapter.
-Classic linear regression would rely on computing a p-value (see Chapter 5) to assess the strength of the model and variables.
-Recently the trend is to also integrate validation methods such as cross-validation to support model selection and validation.
-See the lm() and glm() command within R for the specifics on how to execute linear regression.
+Linear regression has many variations and nuances that make it powerful, especially when combined to some of the techniques mentioned earlier in this chapter.
+Classic linear regression relies on computing a p-value (see Chapter 5) to assess the strength of the model and variables.
+The recent trend is to also integrate validation methods such as cross-validation to support model selection and validation.
+See the lm() and glm() commands within R for the specifics on how to execute linear regression.

 Logistic Regression

-While linear regression is designed for predicting quantitative variables, that isn’t all that helpful when the problem isn’t quantitative.
-For example, in our opening example we want to classify our hosts into infected or not and linear regression wouldn’t be helpful in that circumstance.
-Instead you can turn to logistic regression, which is a extension of linear regression to model logical outcomes and you can use that to classify between two outcomes.
-We went back to the opening example and applied logistic regression to the processor and memory usage to the training data, see Figure 9.4 for the output.
+Although linear regression is designed for predicting quantitative variables, it isn’t helpful when the problem isn’t quantitative.
+For example, in the opening example, you needed to classify the hosts as infected or not; linear regression wouldn’t be helpful in that circumstance.
+Instead, you can turn to logistic regression, which is an extension of linear regression.
+It models a yes/no output, that is, choosing between just two outcomes.
+Figure 9-4 shows logistic regression applied to that training data.